Cervical Spinal Stenosis

 What Is Cervical Spinal Stenosis?

 Spinal stenosis is the narrowing of the space for the spinal cord or nerve branches.
 More specifically, as the spine degenerates over time, it can lead to the formation of bone spurs.
 As the bone spurs form, the size of the spinal canal (boney tunnel transmitting the spinal nerves) becomes smaller.
 The bone spurs press on the spinal cord or the nerve roots, often causing pain or weakness.
-This degenerative condition is most common in the upper spine (neck) region or in the lower spine (lumbar) region.
+This degenerative condition is most common in the upper spine (neck / cervical spinal stenosis) region or in the lower spine (lumbar) region.
 It is also associated with spondlylolisthesis (slipping forward of one vertebra relative to another) and scoliosis (crooked spine).
 More than 1.2 million Americans suffer back pain stemming from spinal stenosis, with men and women being affected equally.
 Women, however, are more likely to have symptoms that require treatment.
 And while spinal stenosis can affect younger patients, it is most common in those 60 and older.
 Arthritis is the most common cause of cervical spinal stenosis.

 What Are the Symptoms of Cervical Spinal Stenosis?

 Patients with spinal stenosis may have the following symptoms:

 - Tingling, pain or numbness that originates in the neck and extends down the arms

 - Loss of control over the arms or legs (called spasticity) that can lead to trouble walking or the inability to hold objects

 - Numbness in arms